Happy National STEM Day! 🔬💡

 Mrs. Noll’s science class were introduced to the 3 states of matter in Science.
 We combined solid (sherbet), and liquid (7-up).
 We then closely observed the sound and bubbles the gas being released made during the combination.

-19 days ago, Yulee Elementary
+about 1 month ago, Yulee Elementary

 Congratulations to Mrs. Zitzewitz for being our "Hornet Hoorah" recipient for the month!
 Thank you for your dedication to providing your students excellent instruction.

-20 days ago, Yulee Elementary
+about 1 month ago, Yulee Elementary

 Congratulations to Ms. Brenda Beasley, Bus 502, for earning Bus of the Month!
 Thank you for your dedication to getting our students safely to and from school safely!

-21 days ago, Yulee Elementary
+about 1 month ago, Yulee Elementary

 Students in Mrs. Dickinson's and Mrs. McCormick's classes had an exciting and hands-on Science experience as they continued exploring all about matter!
 Students investigated everyday objects: a ball, paper clip, and pencil eraser to examine their properties.
 Working together in teams, they discussed and recorded observations about each object, just like scientists!